Breeze0806/go-etl/datax/plugin/writer/sqlite3/README.md

   Supports column reordering, meaning columns can be exported in an order different from the table schema.

   Supports constant configuration.
-Users need to follow the PostgreSQL syntax format: ["id", "'hello'::varchar", "true", "2.5::real", "power(2,3)"] where id is a regular column name, 'hello'::varchar is a string constant, true is a boolean value, 2.5 is a floating-point number, and power(2,3) is a function.
+Users need to follow the PostgreSQL syntax format.

 - Required: Yes
 - Default: None